What is a video conference?

 Lindbergh's successful operation, in which a 68-year-old patient's gallbladder was removed by controlling a robot via video link, proved the effectiveness of this method in practice.
 Now telemedicine is used not only for operations, but also for daily communication with a doctor and making an appointment.

 Video communication is widespread in courts.
-It allows attendance at the meeting by participants who are impossible or very difficult to bring there physically.
+It allows participants to be present at the meeting, which is impossible or very difficult to bring there physically.
 In the coronavirus, video communication in court has become the main form of communication.
 The pandemic will not stop justice!

 Connect with colleagues and partners from all over the world.
 Where ordinary telephone conversations do not convey the full spectrum, and a personal meeting is expensive and difficult to implement, videoconferencing comes to the rescue.